Coronavirus Advice & Information

 - covering your cough or sneeze with a tissue, then throwing the tissue in a bin.
 See Catch it, Bin it, Kill it

 - use an alcohol-based hand sanitiser that contains at least 60% alcohol if soap and water are not available

 - avoid touching your eyes, nose, and mouth with unwashed hands

 - clean and disinfect frequently touched objects and surface

-If anyone is worried that they may be showing symptoms, they should self-isolate for 14 days.
+If anyone is worried that they may be showing symptoms, they should 'self-isolate' for 7 days.
+If anyone in the same household as you shows symptoms but you do not show any yourself, you should 'household-isolate' for 14 days from the date of the first symptom being shown.
 If symptoms persist or worsen, please call NHS 111.
 Do not go directly to your GP or other healthcare environment.
 Further information can be gained on the Public Health England Blog and the NHS UK website.
-People who have returned from Category 1 specified countries/areas may be required to self-isolate.
-This includes avoiding attending school or work until 14 days after they return.
-People who have returned from Category 2 specified countries/areas are advised to stay at home if they develop symptoms.

 To find out current, up to date information about the spread of the Coronavirus, please visit this link: